HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/wcmlibraries.md

 The `wcm-library-import` command is used to import the WCM libraries from the source server to the target server.

-!!! limitation
-    Ensure that the size of the `zip/tar.gz` file of WCM import is not more than 256MB.
-This limitation will be addressed in the future release.

-!!! note
-    CF206 onwards, we are supporting the `zip/tag.gz` file formats to export and import WCM libraries.
-    CF213 onwards, the limitation to upload not more than 256MB has been addressed.
-Please refer [DXC_ConfigSettings](dxconnect.md#resource-environment-provider-property-for-dxconnect) for more details.

-!!! important
-    In the Kubernetes environment, timeout will happen after 60 seconds.

 -   **Command description**

     ```